stevik/QatsMobileJava/README.md

+To run appium server use this command in CMD: appium --allow-cors

-To run tests and generate the Allure report use command: mvn clean test allure:serve
+To run tests and generate the Allure report use command: mvn clean test allure:serve -DskipTests=false